 For the purposes of this document, the terms and definitions given in ISO/IEC 2382, in TR 24772–1, in 14882:2014 and the following apply.
 Other terms are defined where they appear in italic type.

 See C.1 Identification of standards and associated documentation, plus the references below.
 In the body of this annex, the following documents are referenced using the short abbreviation that introduces each document, optionally followed by a specific section number.
 For example “[SLRM 5.2]” refers to section 5.2 of the SPARK Language Definition.

-[SLRM] SPARK Language Definition: “SPARK95: The SPADE Ada Kernel (Including RavenSPARK)” Latest version always available from www.altran-praxis.com.
+[SLRM] SPARK Language Definition: “SPARK 2014 Reference Manual”, available from http://docs.adacore.com/spark2014-docs/html/lrm/

-[SB] “High Integrity Software: The SPARK Approach to Safety and Security.”
-John Barnes.
-Addison-Wesley, 2003.
-ISBN 0-321-13616-0.

-[IFA] “Information-Flow and Data-Flow Analysis of while-Programs.”
-Bernard Carré and Jean-Francois Bergeretti, ACM Transactions on Programming Languages and Systems (TOPLAS) Vol. 7 No. 1, January 1985. pp 37-61.

-[LSP] “A behavioral notion of subtyping.”
-Barbara Liskov and Jeannette Wing.
-ACM Transactions on Programming Languages and Systems (TOPLAS), Volume 16, Issue 6 (November 1994), pp. 1811 - 1841.

 4. Language concepts

 The SPARK language is a contractualized subset of Ada, specifically designed for high-assurance systems.
 SPARK is designed to be amenable to various forms of static analysis that prevent or mitigate the vulnerabilities described in this TR.